TerrellV/Clock/README.md

  As this is my 3rd project, I am constantly looking to improve.
 I am open to and appreciate feedback.
 With that said, there are certain things, I have noted as "Will Improve Next Time" because the time spent refactoring the code may defeat the purpose.
 That is not to say I won't edit this project, its just something to consider.

 #### Thank You
 If you read this far, Thank You for taking the time to view this project!
-It is very much appreciated.

-##### View [Live Demo](http://mirprest.github.io/Clock/) hosted via Github Pages
+I appreciate you.